Alfred P. Thorne: Global Work

 From 1955 to 1965 Alfred P. Thorne joined the faculty of the newly created University of Puerto Rico Graduate School Economics.
 Two years later he was invited to be a consultant on Planning Board of the Office of the Governor of Puerto Rico.
+He was editor and published in Caribbean Studies, the premier publication of The Institute of Caribbean Studies, established in 1958 as part of the Faculty of Social Sciences.
+It is the first interdisciplinary research center in the region with the "Greater Caribbean" as its field of inquiry.
+Its mission is to conduct, support and divulge academic research of the region in the disciplines of Social Sciences and the Humanities.
+It includes original works and book reviews in English, Spanish and French.

 In June of 1959, he was invited to present a paper at First Latin American Regional Conference organized by the United Nations and International Association for Research In Income and Wealth, in Rio de Janeiro, Brazil.
-An English version of the paper was published in Harvard University’s The Review of Economics and Statistics, November, 1962, titled "Sector Income Accounting and Analysis for Latin American and Caribbean Economies—More Appropriate Equations".
+An English version of the paper was published in Harvard University's The Review of Economics and Statistics, November, 1962, titled "Sector Income Accounting and Analysis for Latin American and Caribbean Economies—More Appropriate Equations".

 From 1961 to 1962 he was a guest lecturer at Oxford University for Professors Frankel and Ursula Hicks.
 He was offered a full-time post at the university, but for family reasons could not accept.
 During the 1960s he also served as a council member of the International Association for Research in Income and Wealth and was invited to be a non-resident member at Queen Elizabeth House.

+Between June 23-38, 1963, he presented a paper titled "A Critical Analysis of the Statistical and Economic Factors in the Growth Rates of Puerto Rico and Jamaica, 1950-59" at the 1963 conference of the International Association for the Research in Income and Wealth held in Corfu, Greece.

 He returned to the University of Puerto Rico and became a consultant to the United States Agency for International Development (USAID) the following year.
 Through his work as a consultant, he visited various Caribbean countries and formally proposed development plans to the U. S. government regarding economic development in these countries.

 In the summer of 1964 he was a U.S.-sponsored visiting professor Universidad Mayor de San Francisco Xavier and Universidad Mayor de San Andres in La Paz, Bolivia.
 From January through June of the following year, he was a visiting professor at Rutgers University.
 He became a professor at the newly formed Graduate School of Planning, University of Puerto Rico in August 1965.
 He also taught courses at the Universidad Autonoma de Santo Domingo.